Armed to the Teeth (Swollen Members album)

-On August 25, 2009, the first single, "Warrior" (featuring Tre Nyce and Young Kazh) was released and peaked at #94 on the Canadian Hot 100.
+It is their first release in three years, as the group had taken a break over the past few years while member Madchild dealt with drug addiction and legal issues.
+On August 25, 2009, the lead single, "Warrior", was released and peaked at number 94 on the Canadian Hot 100 chart.
 The second single, "Red Dragon", a remix of the track of the same name, performed and produced by former Swollen Members member Moka Only on the album Monsters in the Closet was released on September 8.
 Three days later, a music video for the lead single "Warrior" was released.
 On October 19, the full album became listenable on Swollen Members' MySpace page.
-The third single "Bollywood Chick" (featuring Tech N9ne & Tre Nyce) was released around October and the music video was released on November 10 via Swollen Members' YouTube account.
-The fourth single "Porn Star" (featuring Tre Nyce) was released in early 2010 and music video was released on YouTube via Swollen Members' YouTube account.
+The third single, "Bollywood Chick", was released around October and the music video was released on November 10 via Swollen Members' YouTube account.
+The fourth and final single, "Porn Star", was released in early 2010 and music video was released on YouTube via Swollen Members' YouTube account.